-For further details please refer to "Financial Statements" beginning on page 159 of this Preliminary Placement Document.
+For further details please refer to "Financial Statements" beginning on page 162 of this Placement Document.

-10. We have issued Equity Shares at a price that may be lower than the Issue Price in the last 12 months
+10. We have issued Equity Shares at a price that may be lower than the Issue Price in the last 12 months be successful.

-Except as disclosed below, our Bank has not issued any Equity Shares in the last 12 months immediately preceding the date of this Preliminary Placement Document at a price which may be lower than the Issue
+Our Company has issued Equity Shares in the last 12 months immediately preceding the date of this Placement Document at a price which may be lower than the Issue Price.

-Price.

-11. Our business strategies and expansion plans may be subject to various unfamiliar risks and may not be successful.
+11. Our business strategies and expansion plans may be subject to various unfamiliar risks and may not

 Our business strategies include entering into new business ventures, widening our customer base by entering into new geographies and strengthening our relationships with our existing clients.
-For further details, see "Our Business" on page 92 of this Preliminary Placement Document.
+For further details, see "Our Business" on page 92 of this Placement Document.
 These strategies require us to expand our operations to other geographical areas and in new industry verticals.
 Risks that we may face in implementing our business strategy in these markets may substantially differ from those previously experienced, thereby exposing us to risks related to new markets, industry verticals and clients.
 The commencement of operations beyond our current markets and industry verticals is subject to various risks including unfamiliarity with pricing dynamics, competition, service and operational issues as well as our ability to retain key management and employees.
 There can also be no assurance that we will not experience issues such as capital constraints, difficulties in expanding our existing operations and challenges in training an increasing number of personnel to manage and operate our expanded business, or that we will be able to successfully manage the impact of our growth on our operational and managerial resources and control systems.
 We may not be able to successfully manage some or all of the risks associated with such an expansion into new geographical areas and new industry verticals, which may place us at a competitive disadvantage, limit our growth opportunities and materially and adversely affect our business, results of operations and financial condition.